DeShawn Shead

-DeShawn Anthony Shead (born June 28, 1989) is a former American football cornerback and current coach.
-He is a defensive assistant/assistant defensive backs coach for the Seattle Seahawks of the National Football League (NFL).
+DeShawn Anthony Shead (born June 28, 1989) is an American former professional football cornerback and coach who is the assistant defensive backs coach for the Miami Dolphins of the National Football League (NFL).
 He signed with the Seahawks as an undrafted free agent in 2012, and became a member of the Legion of Boom.
 He also won Super Bowl XLVIII with the Seahawks over the Denver Broncos.
 Shead spent the 2018 season with the Detroit Lions, before re-signing with the Seahawks in 2019.

-Early years
+Early life

 Born and raised in Palmdale, California, Shead attended Highland High School and was a two-time All-Conference and All-CIF Southern Section defensive back.
 He was named the winner of the 2006 National Football Foundation Scholar Athlete award.
 He also competed in track and field at Highland, and still holds the school pole vault record.